 TIME COMMITMENT: This course is challenging.
-Per text – 45 minutes to one hour or more per school day; however, it can vary greatly for each individual student.
+Per text – 45 to 1 hour or more per school day; however, it can vary greatly for each individual student.
 This is one of the many things addressed at our Orientation.

 Class size: Min.
 6 students, max.
 14